MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 What are the advantages to other layer 3 preserving messages?
 ----------------------------------------------------------
-The most important point is that the patch is still a layer 3 tilemap and reuses SMW's messages.
-As a result, you still can use Lunar Magic to write messages unlike e.g. VWF Dialoguess or bg4vwf which requires you to repatch them each time you want to add a new message.
+The most important advantage is that the patch still uses a layer 3 tilemap and reuses SMW's messages.
+As a result, you still can use Lunar Magic to write messages unlike e.g. VWF Dialoguess or bg4vwf which require you to repatch them each time you want to add a new message.
 It also is far simpler than Sprite Message Box, requiring only 1424 bytes of freeRAM (SSB uses 4096 for the decomp